bytes-zone/bytes-zone/content/posts/should-elm-files-be-long-or-short.md

 [the Elm Guide page on app Structure](https://guide.elm-lang.org/webapps/structure.html) says:

-> [Don't] "Prefer shorter files."
+> [Don't] Prefer shorter files.
 > In JavaScript, the longer your file is, the more likely you have some sneaky mutation that will cause a really difficult bug.
 > But in Elm, that is not possible!
 > Your file can be 2000 lines long and that still cannot happen.

-Someone [asked about this](https://discourse.elm-lang.org/t/should-i-prefer-big-elm-files/6687) recently, wondering "Should I prefer big Elm files?"
+Someone [asked about this on the Elm Discourse](https://discourse.elm-lang.org/t/should-i-prefer-big-elm-files/6687) recently, wondering if this advice meant they should prefer longer Elm files over shorter ones.
-I thought this was a really interesting question, so I wanted to share my answer a little wider.
+I thought this was a really interesting question!
+I answered on Discourse, but I also want to clean up my answer to share a little wider.
+Here goes!

 So, personally, I don't really agree with that part of the docs.
 I've worked in codebases with short files and longer files, and it didn't seem like either style was more or less prone to mutation bugs.
 That makes me think that **file length is not the problem, mutation is.**
-And mutation is not a problem in Elm&mdash;it's just not allowed in the language at all!
+And mutation is not a problem in Elm&mdash;it's just not allowed in the language at all, regardless of file length!

+What does that mean for how we write Elm?
-So: if that's right, should Elm files be longer or shorter than JavaScript files?
+Should Elm files be longer or shorter than JavaScript files?
+Well, neither really!
-Well, neither really&hellip; if we accept that file length is not strongly correlated with this kind of bug, it doesn't matter!
+If we accept that file length is not strongly correlated with this kind of bug, it doesn't matter!
 Elm files **may** be longer as a consequence of the things I'm gonna say below, but that's a consequence only&mdash;not a goal!

 Now, with that out of the way, we can get to the more interesting question: what *is* the right file length?
-I think to answer that we need to figure out what a file is actually *for*.
+I think to answer that we need to figure out what a module is actually good for.
 In Elm, I use modules for two reasons:

 1. **encapsulation:** hiding or exposing bits of the implementation to make a cohesive API.